 Second – Intermittent (on and off) discomfort or pain coming from a tooth, or few teeth on one side.
 Our body including our teeth communicate to us a problem, the on and off symptoms is one way the body is trying to tell us there is something wrong.
 If you have this, I suggest brushing and flossing that area thoroughly for 10 days.
 If symptoms don’t improve call your dentist for an evaluation.
 One of the most common intermittent pains is, wisdom teeth pain, it happens when the gum tissue covering the tooth gets infected and inflamed.

 Third – Bleeding gum tissue.
 Just another common issues that my patient list as a chief complaint.
 Brushing for two minutes at least twice a day, and properly flossing at least once a day (see my post flossing made easy) should improve the condition.
-You might need to see your dentist for a regular or a deep cleaning.
+You might need to see your dentist for gum tissue evaluation, a regular and/or a deep cleaning.

 Fourth – Uneven bite.
 Unbalanced bite could lead to all kind of problems that include teeth cracking, breakage, mobility, shifting, and tenderness.
 You could also develop facial muscle spasms, headaches, and TMJ symptoms.